Welcome to Kairo

 Status

-Kairo is currently in alpha.
-The compiler is written in C++ and is being rewritten in Kairo itself (self-hosting).
+The Kairo compiler is currently in stage 0, which is written in C++ and is being rewritten in Kairo itself (self-hosting).
 APIs and syntax may change before the 1.0 release.

 Next Steps